Audiology and Hearing Aid Services

 Some minor hearing aid repairs can be done in the office setting in a short period of time; others will need to be sent to the manufacturer for repair.
 Your hearing professional can help determine what kind of a repair is necessary if you feel your hearing aid is not working properly.

-Hearing Therapy is known within the audiology profession as "aural rehabilitation".
+Hearing Rehab is known within the audiology profession as "aural rehabilitation".
 It encompasses any activity that helps rehabilitate hearing.
 Studies show that this is an under-utilized resource in the treatment of hearing loss.

 Real Ear Measurement